rebecca-dash/rebecca-dash/README.md

 - 👀 I’m interested in building my skills for scalable solutions
 - 🌱 I’m currently learning C++, Assembly Language for Linux, hardware design, and Google Cloud!
 Much more to do though!
 - 💞️ I’m looking to collaborate on coding projects that enhance creativity and tool learning.
-- My passions are in finance.
-I did a coding bootcamp
-- with UC Berkely where I learned how to build financial applications and blockchain tech such as Solidity.
+- I did a coding bootcamp with UC Berkely where I learned how to build financial applications, blockchains, and smart contracts with Solidity.
 - I thoroughly enjoy product development and product management.
-- I am developing a cybersecurity game in VR to teach basic concepts to other students in a fun way.
-This project will use an AI model that generates an opposing player that the human player will need to infiltrate under a constrained time limit.
-- Another project I am developing utilizes AI/ML to create mock tests for students.
-Concentrating on physics and mathematics for the demo product, each mock test is generated from a chat interface and correlates with a professor's particular teaching and testing style.
+- I have experience with AI and ML.
+- I want to pursue product management so I can be in a role where I can work with technology and its development.
 - 📫 How to reach me: rebeccatech.dash@gmail.com

 <!---